Download the Local Rules in PDF format

 (A) is not a minor or an incompetent person;

-(B) is not in the military service, as set forth in the Servicemembers Civil Relief Act, 50 App.
-U.S.C. § 521, Protection of Servicemembers Against Default Judgments;
+(B) is not in the military service, as set forth in the Service members Civil Relief Act, 50 App.
+U.S.C. § 521, Protection of Service members Against Default Judgments;

 (C) has not made an appearance; and

 (2) the sum certain or the sum that can be made certain by computation.

 (b) Form of Judgment.
 The moving party shall submit a proposed form of judgment that recites:

 (1) the party or parties in favor of whom judgment shall be entered;

 (2) the party or parties against whom judgment shall be entered;

 (4) the sum certain consisting of the principal amount, prejudgment interest, and the rate of postjudgment interest; and

 (5) the sum certain of attorney fees enumerated in the document on which the judgment is based.

 MOTION FOR SUMMARY JUDGMENT

 (a) Motion.
 A motion under Fed.
 R. Civ.
 P. 56 for summary judgment or partial summary judgment shall include a statement of undisputed facts, argument, and legal authority incorporated into the motion in lieu of a separate opening brief.
-Unless otherwise ordered, a response shall be filed within 21 days of the date of service of the motion, and a reply may be filed within 14 days of the date of service of the response.
+Unless otherwise ordered, a response shall be filed no later than 21 days of the date of service of the motion, and a reply may be filed no later than 14 days of the date of service of the response.

 (b) Cross Motion.
-A cross motion for summary judgment shall be made in a separate motion subject to subdivision (a).
+A cross motion for summary judgment shall be filed as a separate motion subject to Subdivision (a).

 (c) Exhibits to Motion or Briefs.
 Voluminous exhibits are discouraged.
 Parties shall limit exhibits to essential portions of documents.
 Unless otherwise ordered, copies of documents attached as exhibits to a motion shall not be attached as exhibits to a response, and copies of documents attached as exhibits to a response shall not be attached as exhibits to a reply.
 Any additional exhibit shall be attached to the corresponding response or reply and consecutively numbered or lettered.

-TEMPORARY RESTRAINING ORDERS
+TEMPORARY RESTRAINING ORDER